-To become a CIM Toronto member, please click here:
+To become a 2017 CIM Toronto Branch Member, please click here:

 For more information on CIM Toronto Branch, please contact

 Irene Gosende Seeney, Membership Committee Chair, at email@example.com.

 The next CIM Toronto Branch events are on:

 Registration on the day, February 16: $65.00 Members $80.00 Non-Members $35.00 Students

 Note: You must be a current 2017 CIM Toronto Branch Member to receive membership pricing which is separate from CIM National.
 Details on how to register are at the bottom of this page.

 Pre-registration is strongly advised.
 The National Club will exert its best efforts to accommodate walk-in registrations.
 Cancellations must be emailed 48 hours prior to event. however

 DISCUSSION: What can aboriginal business partnerships in the mining sector look like in the future??

 Christopher C.J.
 Angeconeb, President & CEO, Aurcrest Gold Inc.